 Parking at home

-It is essential that government guidance is followed on home working, we understand the pressure this will put on our residents.
+It is essential that government guidance is followed on home working.

 The residents’ parking near my home is full, can I park on the yellow line ‘no waiting’ restrictions?

 No, they are there for a reason and must be kept clear to allow access by emergency vehicles, care workers, food delivery and refuse collection vehicles.

 My residents’ parking permit is about to expire, do I need to buy a new one?